 Drive change in your community

-Find exciting volunteer opportunities at the Michaëlle Jean Centre for Global and Community Engagement.
-Give your time… it matters!
+You can also find exciting volunteer opportunities at the Michaëlle Jean Centre for Global and Community Engagement.
+So, give your time… it matters!
 Moreover, employers generally recognize the intrinsic and unique value of volunteerism.

 Become a Researcher